tjhickey724/compiler_design/notes/optimization/BasicBlocks.md

 ```

 1. identify the basic blocks and give them sequential numbers BB0 BB1 BB2 ...
-2. draw the flow graph of the program
+2. draw the flow graph of the program and represented it as a graphviz dot file

 What are the loops in this flowgraph?